Christ Church C.E. Primary School

 It has been lovely again to see the maturity and sensitivity the children continue to show during our RE, Heartsmart and wellbeing lessons.
 They are always willing to listen to others, encourage and share their own thoughts.
 The children gain a great deal from these lessons and it is heart-warming to see it put into action!

 The children continued to develop their French language skills and enjoyed the topic greatly as it linked back to their space work in Autumn 1.
-In Music they showcased their growing ukulele skills with Mr Wilkinson.
-P.E was lots of fun this half-term and give us a great opportunity to show our resilience and team work skills during our dodgeball and invasion games lessons.
+In Music they showcased their growing music skills with Mel.
+P.E was lots of fun this half-term and gave us a great opportunity to show our resilience and team work skills during our dodgeball and in our OAA lessons.

 Autumn Term 1 NEWS!

 Wow!
 It has been a very busy first half term in Year 5.
 It has been lovely to get to know the children better.
 The highlights for me this half term are our Science work on Earth and Space and to see the children working really hard on their presentation and handwriting.
-I am really looking forward to seeing their Science projects after half term and for them to share them with everyone when we all get together.
+I absolutely loved seeing their amazing Space projects.
+They had worked so hard on them and I proudly watched them share them with you all!

-The children have started to grow in confidence and show their maturity and 'kind hearts' through our R.E discussions, Heartsmart lessons, Picture News, puberty lessons with HHKids.
+The children have started to grow in confidence and show their maturity and 'kind hearts' through our R.E discussions, Heartsmart and PATHs lessons, Picture News and puberty lessons with HHKids.
 They are always willing to share their thoughts and feelings and are very respectful of each others opinions and views.
 They have developed their historical thinking during our topic on the Mayans and thought carefully about how we know so much about a civilisation that were around over 1000 years ago.
 They have tackled the challenging job of reading binary code in Computing with resilience and patience and have enjoyed finding out more about the Mars Rovers.
-The children's spoken French has continued to improve along with their drawing skills in Art.
-They have enjoyed learning to play the ukelele in Music and have adapted well to this by drawing on the guitar skills that they learnt in Year 4 during their Wider Opportunities lessons.
+The children's spoken French has continued to improve along with their sewing skills in D.T.
+They have enjoyed learning to play the clave sticks in Music.

 The children worked hard during our Place Value units in Maths and have shown a good understanding, especially when faced with larger numbers.
 Their reasoning and problem solving skills continue to develop.
 I am also pleased with their continued practise on their times tables.
 In English we have focused on narrative writing this half term with the purpose of entertaining.
-The children produced some excellent short stories based on an abandoned fairground and are really challenging themselves with their vocabulary and sentence choices.
-In P.E they continued to develop their gymnastics skills and improve their rolls, jumps and vaulting.
+The children produced some excellent short stories and are really challenging themselves with their vocabulary and sentence choices.
+In P.E they continued to develop their dance and tennis skills.
 The thing that pleased me most during these lessons was the children's perseverance, encouragement of each other and their growing ability to self assess their skills.
+It was great to see them put their tennis skills to practise at Pennington Park.
+Their behaviour outside of school was exemplary.

 As you can see it has been a busy start to Year 5 and as we head into another busy half term I know that the children will continue to make me proud as they grown in confidence, resilience, work together as a team and challenge themselves.